-I care about my community, so I like to give back in different ways including speaking, writing, and attending events related to agile, software, testing, and development.
+I care about my community, so I like to give back in different ways including organizing meetups and conferences, reviewing conference proposals, facilitating workshops, speaking, writing, podcasting, and live-tweeting events related to agile, software, testing, and development.

 Where I’ve been lately:

 (formerly Software Testing Club Atlanta)

 Our first Meetup in Atlanta, GA took place on October 15th.
 I ran a Lean Coffee session of 15 attendees and acted as community manager for several people in the virtual audience through a GoToWebinar provided by our host VersionOne as well as through social media channels, including Twitter and Google+.
 Read more about our successful experiment here.
 Social media pages for STC ATL are on Software Testing Club, Facebook, Google+, and LinkedIn.

 Everything You Wanted To Know About DevOps But Were Afraid To Ask